Peacock Gudgeon (Tateurndina ocellicauda) - Tank-Bred!

 - Social behavior: Peaceful.
 Males will posture with one another, but typically cause no harm.

-- Origin: Tank-raised, but indigenous to Papua New Guinea
+- Origin: Tank-bred, but indigenous to Papua New Guinea

 - Average adult size: 1.5 - 2 inches (3.8 - 5 cm).
 1.5 inches is typical.